zivmi/cp-op/README.md

 As in the original paper, we use the Light Gradient Boosting Machine (**LightGBM**) with the pinball loss as the quantile regression model for CQR.
 Throughout the project, we use with $\alpha=0.10$, that is, we fit quantile regressions $\hat q_{0.05}$ for 0.05 quantile and the other quantile regression $\hat q_{0.95}$ for 0.95 quantile.

 We should note $\hat q_{0.05}$ and $\hat q_{0.95}$ are two independent LGBM models.
-Thus,there is no guarantee that $\hat q_{0.05}(Y|X=x) < \hat q_{0.95}(Y|X=x)$ for any $x$.
-These cases are treated as if PI is empty, thus the point prediction is not covered by the PI.
-We checked this issue and it in main report and notebooks, but we leave out the details from this README.
+There is no guarantee that $\hat q_{0.05}(Y|X=x) < \hat q_{0.95}(Y|X=x)$ for any $x$.
+These cases are treated as if PI is empty, and the point prediction is not covered by the PI.
+We checked this issue, which we documented in the main report and the notebooks, but we left out the details from this README.
 The problem of empty PI is negligible in the large sample sizes.
-To fix the problem one could fit models for which there exist such a guarantee on ordering of predictions (e.g. quantile regression forests), or we can use post-processing techniques to partially enforce this property.
+To fix the problem one could fit models for which there exist such a guarantee on the ordering of predictions (e.g. quantile regression forests), or we can use post-processing techniques to partially enforce this property.
 See [2] for more details.

 ## Experiments with Simulated Data